masm11/patch-kernel/README.md

 ./patch.rb
 ```

-patch.rb upgrade the kernel source tree to the latest
+patch.rb update the kernel source tree to the latest
-with the patches supplied in patch/ directory.
+with the patch files supplied in patch/ directory.

-If a new patch is released, store it in patch/ and
+If a new patch is released, download it, store it in patch/ and
 re-run ./patch.rb.

 # License